Enter your ZIP to find local pros.

 How Much Does Foundation Repair Cost in Washington?

-Most Washington homeowners spend between $4,000 and $13,500 on foundation repairs.
-Smaller repairs may cost less, while major structural work can exceed $25,000, especially in areas with high moisture levels, seismic activity, or unstable soil.
+Most Washington homeowners spend between $4,000 and $13,500 on foundation repairs, with a single-project average of around $8,500.
+Smaller repairs may cost as little as $1,500, while major structural work can exceed $25,000 — particularly in western Washington, where wet soils, hillside construction, and seismic design requirements all drive up project complexity.

 Foundation Repair Cost by Metro Area in Washington